-Erysipelas is a bacterial infection in the upper layer of your skin.
-It is similar to another skin disorder known as cellulitis, an infection in the lower layers of your skin.
-In practice, it is almost impossible for doctors to tell the difference between the two conditions, but this is not a problem as they are treated in the same way.
-Erysipelas occurs most frequently in the legs but also commonly affects the face.
+Erysipelas is a bacterial infection in the upper layer of the skin.
+It is similar to another skin disorder known as cellulitis, which is an infection in the lower layers of the skin.
+Both conditions are similar in appearance and are treated in the same way.

 - surgical incisions

 - insect bites

 - swollen legs due to health problems, such as heart failure and diabetes